ipeternella/brick-breaker/README.md

 The game objective is simple: BREAK all the blocks without having your player lives reduced to zero!

+- `TO WIN to the next level`: break ALL the blocks on the current level
 - `TO BREAK the blocks`: hit them with the ball!
-- `TO advance to the next level`: break ALL the blocks on the current level
-- `TO LOSE a player life`: let the ball fall down (off the screen)
+- `TO LOSE a life`: let the ball fall down (off the screen)
-- `TO LOSE THE GAME`: let you player lives drop to less than zero.
+- `TO LOSE THE GAME`: let your player lives drop to **less than zero**

 ## Game Modes (difficulties)